muftring/iu-netsci/topics/communities.md

 We want to **maximize the gap** between the ACTUAL density and the EXPECTED density given a partition.

+# Drawbacks and Problems with Modularity

+## Resolution Limit
+Modularity value largely depends on network size, the total number of edges.
+As networks become larger, we tend to find larger communities.
+It cannot be solved below certain resolution.

+## Modularity is difficult to optimize
+There are many configurations where modularity is similarly high while the structure is very different.
+By the nature of the network structure it is very hard to find global optimum.

+## Overlapping communities and Link communities
+Philosophical and fundamental problem is Modularity and many other methods assume non-overlapping and disjoint community structures.
+While in society we often encounter highly overlapping communities.

+# Map equation and infomap
+One nice alternative method which helps overcome some of the issues of Modularity is **infomap** method which uses the quantity called **Map equation**.

+Similar to Modularity, it measures the quality of a given clustering.
+It uses **information theory** to measure the best number of bits needed to encode a territories of random walkers.

+$$L(M) = q_{\curvearrowright } H(\mathcal{Q}) + \sum_{i=1}^{m}p_{\circlearrowright}^{i}H(\mathcal{P}^{i})$$

+nice qualities:
+- robustness against resolution limit
+- as well as other good properties
+- tends to perform really nicely

 # Metrics and Measures
 (Newman, M.E.J.)<br>